 A blessed continuing ‘merrie Christmas!’ to all our readers, as we celebrate all these twelve days, right up to the Epiphany and the Baptism of our Lord.
 So keep those lights and candles burning, the decorations up!
 Christmas has just begun!

 Today is the memorial of Saint Thomas à Becket, the glorious bishop of Canterbury – in its own glory days before its usurpation by the Anglican reformers, which is to say, by the State and her minions.
 Thomas was martyred 850 years ago on this day in 1170, a century after the great cathedral’s completion, offering his life for the rights of the Church, as independent of the King (see my reflection on the diminution of this truth in our current crisis – we need a new Becket!).
-Henry II’s encroached upon the Church’s lawful autonomy, to the resistance of his former chancellor and boon companion, Thomas, whom he had appointed bishop of the primary see of England.
+Henry II’s thirst for power encroached upon the Church’s lawful autonomy, to the resistance of his former chancellor and boon companion, Thomas, whom he had appointed bishop of the primary see of England.
 Henry thought that the carousing Thomas would be a pliant tool in his royal hands – but how wrong he was.
 Thomas underwent a deep conversion upon his ordination as bishop, and actually took his spiritual duties seriously, as though, one day, he were to be asked to give an account for them before His Maker and Judge.

 The King – as is the wont of most petty tyrants – could not stand to be contradicted, and Thomas was exiled for seven years before an uneasy truce was arranged.
-Warned of a trap, courageously returned to his see and rightful place, and would not budge an inch on the Church’s fundamental rights.
+Warned of a trap, he nevertheless courageously returned to his see and rightful place, and would not budge an inch on the Church’s fundamental rights.
 Eventually, the king’s simmering resentment burst forth in ungoverned anger and harsh words burst forth, perhaps under the influence of too much mulled wine:

 What miserable drones and traitors have I nourished and brought up in my household, who let their lord be treated with such shameful contempt by a low-born cleric?